fimac/commanded_learnings/README.md

 # Commanded Learnings

 Commanded is an Elixir library to build applications that require event sourcing.
+It follows the CQRS (Command Read Responsibility Segregation) / ES (Event Sourcing) pattern.
+Where reads and write logic are separated.

 Some resources I used to learn about Event Sourcing:
-- `https://www.youtube.com/watch?v=JHGkaShoyNs` - Greg Young talk on Event Sourcing and CQRS (Command Read Responsibility Segregation)
+- `https://www.youtube.com/watch?v=JHGkaShoyNs` - Greg Young talk on Event Sourcing and CQRS
 - `https://www.youtube.com/watch?v=S3f6sAXa3-c` - Bernardo Amorim - CQRS and Event Sourcing - Code Beam SF 2018
 - `https://martinfowler.com/eaaDev/EventSourcing.html` - Martin Fowler - Event Sourcing

-It follows the CQRS/ES pattern.
-Where reads and write logic are separated.

-To work out what commanded was doing I'm using the bank account example that I built following this tutorial `https://blog.nootch.net/post/event-sourcing-with-elixir-part-1/`, and taking the console output from the flow of opening an account.
+To work out what commanded was doing I'm using the bank account example (`git@github.com:fimac/event_sourcing_bank_api.git`) that
+I built following this tutorial `https://blog.nootch.net/post/event-sourcing-with-elixir-part-1/`, and taking the console output from the flow of opening an account.

 There are IO.inspects added in the flow from the router(web) > controller > context > router(commanded) > validation > aggregate > projector.